nidaMert/pmod_esp32/README.md

 **References**
 ---
 This project was developed based on the Digilent product: [[here](https://digilent.com/reference/pmod/pmodesp32/start?redirect=1)].
 The design and implementation closely resemble this product, with some modifications.

+**Educational Use Only**

+All contents of this project are shared solely for individual learning and academic evaluation.
+Copying, redistribution, or reuse in other projects is **strictly prohibited**.

+**© Copyright**

+**Copyright (c) 2025 Nida Mert**

+All rights reserved.
+The source files, documentation, and visuals are provided strictly for educational and personal review purposes only.